Sad girl on her couch looking at her phone in the dark representing Long Distance Relationship Breakup

 #1 The Medium

-A good rule of thumb when breaking up with your partner is to choose a medium as close as possible to speaking in person, like a video chat or a phone call.
+A good rule of thumb when breaking up someone you care about is to choose a medium as close as possible to speaking in person, like a video chat or a phone call.
 Because long-distance relationships often rely a lot on text messaging or email as a means of communication, it can be tempting to break up through these means of communication as well, especially if you’re a person who hates conflict.
 Resist that urge!

 Unless there were extenuating circumstances in the relationship that could endanger your emotional safety during a phone or video conversation (like emotional abuse or gaslighting), it’s always better to go with a phone or video call if possible.